johndpope/Bitcoin_non_coerced_hardfork/README.md

 This is a work in progress, spelling errors, grammar and all that.

 # A proposal for a bitcoin non-coerced hard-fork (NCHF)

-With the, what seems, constant attacks on bitcoin in the past year attempting to co-opt the consensus rules, and adopt changes that lead to centralization concerns, I've thought many times of whether it is possible to safely hard-fork.
+With the, what seems, constant attacks on bitcoin in the past year attempting to co-opt the consensus rules, and adopt changes that lead to centralization, I've thought many times of whether it is possible to safely hard-fork at all.
 Given the choice between an attacking miner, and forking away to a safer set of consensus rules, I don't believe that this would present too much of an issue.
-However, the implementation of Segregated Witness (i.e. SegWit), when the consensus changes were overwhelmingly supported, were still contentious, and there was a concerted social media compaign to undermine the bitcoin core open source development group.
+However, the implementation of Segregated Witness (i.e. SegWit) showed us that even when the consensus changes were overwhelmingly supported by the users of bitcoin, they were still contentious, and there was a concerted social media compaign to undermine the bitcoin core open source development group.

 There have been many discussions and suggestions that core has agreed that there should need to be some hard-fork required at some point in the future to address scalability issues.
 Given the adversarial nature of bitcoin and consensus, I can't see how 100% of the current nodes of bitcoin could ever migrate from one set of consensus rules to another.
 This is not to be confused with a soft-fork, where existing users may still continue using their node client.
 True, there are some safety issues with continuing to use older node client software, but there are other ways that these safety concerns can be alleviated.

+Of paramount importance is the protection of existing node owners from the loss of funds as a result of a consensus change.
+Node owners should not require to upgrade their node for years at a time, or even at all.

-I'd like to start a dialogue on how this might be achieved, with a suggestion on how it might be implemented without forcing existing bitcoin users to migrate to a different set of consensus rules, but still allow node users that are interested in expanding the protocol to meet new use-cases, to safely do so.
+I'd like to start a dialogue on how non-coerced hard-fork might be achieved, with a suggestion on how it might be implemented without forcing existing bitcoin users to migrate to a different set of consensus rules, but still allow node users that are interested in expanding the protocol to meet new use-cases, to safely do so.
 Following is what I think might be the beginning of a framework that might allow bitcoin to be migrated to a different set of consensus rules, like the adoption of an alternate hashing algorithm, without disenfranchising any of the existing bitcoin users.
+I would also suggest that the proposed solution may be a way to incrementally implement mining algorithm changes that don't needlessly punish miners for the perception of a risk of centralization.

 If I'm completely mistaken, I'll be the first to admit it, and I have broad shoulders, so have at it!